How geospatial technology improves response efforts after natural disasters and other events

 Quink recognized with 2016 Michael P. Murphy Award in Geospatial Intelligence

 Tyson J. Quink, a student in the Penn State World Campus Master's in Geographic Information Systems program, is the 2016 recipient of the annual Lt.
 Michael P. Murphy Award in Geospatial Intelligence.
 Tyson received his bachelor's in GIS from West Point and formerly served as a platoon leader in Operation Enduring Freedom in Afghanistan.
 Read more about Tyson's recognition.

 Penn State World Campus professor sets off on journey to improve geospatial intelligence

-Todd Bacastow, lead faculty for the geospatial intelligence programs offered through Penn State World Campus, has developed a massive, open online course (MOOC) to advance the geospacial field beyond its current limits.
+Todd Bacastow, lead faculty for the geospatial intelligence programs offered through Penn State World Campus, has developed a massive open online course (MOOC) to advance the geospatial field beyond its current limits.
 Read more about his research and the class.